hangulu/expandharvard/writeup.md

 Harvard is not unlike other capital-rich entities.
 The long-running joke about Harvard is that it is just a billion-dollar hedge fund with a school attached.

 The net assets of the Harvard Corporation, established in 1650, are [\$44.6 billion](https://finance.harvard.edu/files/fad/files/harvard_ar_11_12016_final.pdf), and they oversee an endowment of [\$37.6 billion](https://www.harvard.edu/about-harvard/harvard-glance/endowment).
 This fact immediately puts Harvard in a position of power in the Cambridge and Allston communities.
-Small businesses and families simply cannot compete with that buying power, and that radically changes, or gentrifies, communities.
+Small businesses and families simply cannot compete with that buying power, and that radically changes communities.

 Gentrification is the general term for the influx of wealthier people in an existing space, such that by mechanisms of economic and cultural displacement, the essential character of that space is changed.
 In this analysis, gentrification is shown to be a consequence of (or necessary for) the expansion of wealthy entities like Harvard University.